NATO Defense Ministers Looked At Several Potential Responses To INF Rupture - Chief - UrduPoint

 NATO Defense Ministers Looked At Several Potential Responses To INF Rupture - Chief

-NATO defense ministers have looked at exercise programs as well as surveillance and intelligence as potential measures in response to the rupture of the Intermediate-Range Nuclear Forces Treaty, NATO Secretary General Jens Stoltenberg said Wednesday
+MOSCOW (UrduPoint News / Sputnik - 27th June, 2019) NATO defense ministers have looked at exercise programs as well as surveillance and intelligence as potential measures in response to the rupture of the Intermediate-Range Nuclear Forces (INF) Treaty, NATO Secretary General Jens Stoltenberg said Wednesday.

 NATO shares the view of the United States, which believes that Russia is not compliant with the treaty.
 The United States suspended its participation in the treaty in February and said it would leave on August 2, unless Russia returned to compliance.
 Russia has rejected the allegations.

-"We will also look further at our missile and air defenses and conventional capabilities," Stoltenberg added.
+NATO will also look further at its missile, air defense and conventional capabilities, Stoltenberg added.

+The INF Treaty was signed in 1987 by then-leader of the Soviet Union Mikhail Gorbachev and then-US President Ronald Reagan.
+Under the agreement, the leaders agreed to destroy all cruise or ground-launched ballistic missiles with ranges between 500 and 5,500 kilometers (310 and 3,400 miles).